 Interest on the bonds is payable semi-annually.
-The bonds are subject to redemption at any time prior to maturity at the option of the Agency, in whole or in part at the "Make-Whole Redemption Price" defined as the greater of (i) 100% of the principal amount of the 2015 Bonds to be redeemed and (ii) the sum of the Bonds to be redeemed to the maturity date thereof, not including any portion of those payments of interest accrued and unpaid as of the respective dates on which the 2015 Bonds are to be redeemed, discounted to the respective dates on which the 2015 Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of 12 30-day months, at the Treasury rate (as defined in the bond issuance documents) plus thirty basis points, plus in each case, accrued and unpaid interest on the 2015 Bonds to be redeemed on the redemption date.
+The bonds are subject to redemption at any time prior to maturity at the option of the Agency, in whole or in part at the "Make-Whole Redemption Price" defined as the greater of (i) 100% of the principal amount of the 2015 Bonds to be redeemed and (ii) the sum of the present value of the remaining scheduled payments of principal and interest on the 2015 Bonds to be redeemed to the maturity date thereof, not including any portion of those payments of interest accrued and unpaid as of the respective dates on which the 2015 Bonds are to be redeemed, discounted to the respective dates on which the 2015 Bonds are to be redeemed on a semi-annual basis, assuming a 360-day year consisting of 12 30-day months, at the Treasury rate (as defined in the bond issuance documents) plus thirty basis points, plus in each case, accrued and unpaid interest on the 2015 Bonds to be redeemed on the redemption date.